tc39/proposal-decorators/README.md

 ES6 classes were intentionally minimal, and they don't support some common behaviors needed from classes.
 Some of these use cases are handled by [class fields](https://github.com/tc39/proposal-class-fields) and [private methods](https://github.com/tc39/proposal-private-methods), but others require some kind of programmability or introspection.
 Decorators make class declarations programmable.

-Decorators are very widely used in JavaScript today through transpilers today.
+Decorators are very widely used in JavaScript through transpilers today.
 For example, see the documentation of [core-decorators](https://www.npmjs.com/package/core-decorators), [ember-decorators](https://ember-decorators.github.io/ember-decorators/), [Angular](https://medium.com/@madhavmahesh/list-of-all-decorators-available-in-angular-71bdf4ad6976), [Stencil](https://stenciljs.com/docs/decorators/), and [MobX](https://mobx.js.org/refguide/modifiers.html) decorators.

 A few examples of how to implement and use decorators that are a bit more self-contained: